thiscouldbebetter/TopDownDungeonGame/Readme.md

 Running
 -------

-To run the game, open the .html file in the Source directory in a web browser that runs JavaScript.
+To run the game, copy the repository directory to a local web server and navigate to the .html file in the Source directory in a web browser that runs JavaScript.

 Screenshots